fredericokingston/vedovelli-js-tests/README.md

-# Projeto do curso: APRENDA A TESTAR APLICAÇÕES JAVASCRIPT
+# Learn to test Javascript aplications - course repository.

-### This repository is dedicated to projects and lessons executed during the APRENDA A TESTAR APLICAÇÕES JAVASCRIPT course, by Fabio Vedovelli.
+This repository is dedicated to projects and lessons executed during the APRENDA A TESTAR APLICAÇÕES JAVASCRIPT course, by Fabio Vedovelli.